Table of Contents

 Design and Build Quality

-Specifications: Elaborate on the display specifications, including screen size and resolution, pixel density, and type of display (LCD or OLED).
-Consider color accuracy, maximum brightness, outdoor visibility, and viewing angles.
+Specifications : detail the display specs, include screen size and resolution, and also pixel density if possible, plus the display type (LCD or OLED).
+Then cover color accuracy, maximum brightness, outdoor readability, and viewing angles.

 User Experience: Share your thoughts about the user experience on the display for consuming multimedia outputs reading texts, gaming visuals, and for touch inputs.